 Upon completion of HBA1, students have the opportunity to apply for conditional acceptance to the Ivey MSc in Management Program.
 The Ivey MSc is a direct-entry program requiring no previous full-time work experience.
-The program is designed to build on previous undergraduate experience and prepare you for international career interests in an ever-evolving, multicultural business world.
+The Ivey MSc is a transformational experience for ambitious students who want to build on their undergraduate success, hone their skill-set, develop their leadership abilities and accelerate their career success.